phytec/doc-bsp-yocto/source/contributing.rst

    text is board specific, it needs to be removed from the "generic" file to a more specific file.
 E.g. move from bsp/ to bsp/imx8

--  For now the individual L-* documents are kept as a single continuos html page.
+-  For now the individual L-* documents are kept as a single continuous html page.
 This means that all content is included using the include reST directive and is not added by using the toctree sphinx reST directive.
-   (Using toctree is more complex in terms of file structure and arguably adds the benefit to not have everything in one large html file, but seperated into e.g. one per section)
+   (Using toctree is more complex in terms of file structure and arguably adds the benefit to not have everything in one large html file, but separated into e.g. one per section)

 -  Improve quality control for manuals.
 Due to the nature of contributing